 Breathability was an issue with lamination in the early days, but the processes used today are capable of producing breathable, porous materials that maintain their waterproof properties.

-The use of nonwoven laminates has grown over the past few decades to include many industries, such as agriculture, clothing (interlinings, fillings, etc.), household, transportation and environmental.
+The use of nonwoven laminates has grown over the past few decades to include many industries, such as agricultural, clothing (interlinings, fillings, etc.), household, transportation and environmental.
 While there are many uses across various industries, the following make the most use of nonwoven laminates.

 The medical industry is one of the most prominent users of nonwoven laminates.
 With the need to have sterile, disposable materials, there are a number of key uses for this material in medicine.
 Nonwovens lamination creates breathable materials that allow moisture to easily pass out of the garment, while preventing liquids from entering.
 The nonwoven composite material can also have an anti-microbial surface treatment to further enhances its protective properties.
 The outer layer of nonwoven fabric is soft to the touch, strong and durable.